dji-sdk/Onboard-SDK-Doc/source/modules/lidarmapping/lidar-mapping.md

 The LiDAR Mapping integration of the Onboard SDK enables users to build a 3-D map of the environment by making use of the pre-existing open source [LOAM package](http://wiki.ros.org/loam_velodyne) and the [Velodyne PUCK Lite](http://velodynelidar.com/vlp-16-lite.html) LiDAR sensor.
 The [LOAM package](http://wiki.ros.org/loam_velodyne) makes use of a scan matching algorithm to build the map.
-We do not use the IMU input option to build maps.
+We make use of the LOAM package without IMU sensor data.

 In addition to this, a **pointcloud2las** library has been developed to enable users to generate maps in an industry standard **LAS** file format.
 The LAS logger